PizzaLvr49/DungeonSystem/README.md

 # DungeonSystem

-DungeonSystem is a Roblox module designed to manage dungeon rooms, including creating rooms, handling players and enemies within those rooms, and managing dungeon states like win and fail conditions.
+DungeonSystem is a Roblox module employed to manage dungeon rooms, including creating rooms, managing players and enemies in the rooms, and managing dungeon states like win and fail states.

 ## Features

 - Create and manage rooms.
-- Track players and enemies within rooms.
+- Track players and enemies in rooms.
-- Handle dungeon start, reset, win, and fail states.
+- Manage start, reset, win, and fail states of dungeons.
-- Debugging tools for visualizing room boundaries in Studio mode.
+- Debugging features for visualizing room boundaries in Studio mode.

 ## Installation